dennisbirch/dbbbuilder-swift/README.md

 #### Swift Package Manager
 You can also use Swift Package Manager to add DBBBuilder to your iOS and macOS projects.
 To do so, with your project open in Xcode, choose File>Swift Packages>Add Package Dependency... and enter `https://github.com/dennisbirch/dbbbuilder-swift` in the text box of the _Choose Package Respository_ dialog that appears, then hit the _Next_ button on this and all subsequent screens until you see that the DBBBuilder library has been added to your project.

+###Using DBBBuilder Demos

+The workspace in this repository includes demo projects and unit tests for iOS and macOS targets.
+You can examine the code in these projects to get guidance on using DBBBuilder.
+To run the projects and unit tests, you'll need to do some setup using either Carthage or the Swift Package Manager.

+####Carthage (default implementation):

+* Clone the repo
+* Install Carthage if necessary (see above)
+* In terminal app, cd into the dbbbuilder-swift directory
+* Run `carthage update`
+* Open the DBBBuilder-Swift.workspace file in Xcode
+* Select `DBBBuilder-Demo-OSX` or `DBBBuilder-Demo-iOS` scheme from scheme selector
+* Run unit tests or project

+####Swift Package Manager (requires Xcode 11.0 or higher):

+(The following actions must be performed separately for either scheme you want to work with, i.e. `DBBBuilder-Demo-OSX` or `DBBBuilder-Demo-iOS`)

+* On the General tab for the target, remove the DBBBuilder, FMDB and ExceptionCatcher frameworks from the `Frameworks, Libraries and Embedded Content` section.
+* Remove the same frameworks from the `Frameworks` group in the Project navigator
+* On the `Build Phases` tab, remove the Run Script (whose code is: "/usr/local/bin/carthage copy-frameworks")
+* Configure the project with the Swift package (from https://github.com/dennisbirch/dbbbuilder-swift) [following the directions available from Apple] (https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).
+* Run unit tests or project

 ### Usage